Abolfazl2647/Rezvani-datepicker/README.md

 ```

-Now add these files to you'r html file:
+Now add these files to you're html file:

 ```React Component at the top